magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/domains.md

 In order to use your own host name instead of **{{THINGSBOARD_HOST}}** you must register it first.
 To do this, follow these steps:

-First, on your DNS provider&#39;s website, you must add a canonical record for your domain to map it with eu.thingsboard.cloud{% if docsPrefix == "pe/" %}, and add **SSL certificate**{% endif %}.
+First, on your DNS provider&#39;s website, you must add a canonical record for your domain to map it with eu.iothub.magenta.at{% if docsPrefix == "pe/" %}, and add **SSL certificate**{% endif %}.
 See [How to Create a CNAME Record For Your Domain](#how-to-create-a-cname-record) for details.

 Once done, you can start the procedure of adding a domain.